metawork-studio/koala-documentation/_documentation/chapters/4-sample/4.7/1-item.md

 ---
 ---

-{% flexible_image link=".png" alt="" %}
+{% flexible_image link="sample-editor-full-selection.png" alt="Sample Editor" %}

-Image: sample editor

-Open the sample editor by tapping the EDIT button.
+Open the sample editor by tapping either the EDIT button.
 Main area is the waveform of your sample with controls below.